CarlMears/ACCESS_resample_SMAP/notes_on_SMAP_resampling.md

 - The longitude and latitude limits in the L2C source indexing scheme.
 - The weights

-Not sure if this will be in one big file with a lot of NaNs in most locations that will compress away, or in separate files, or maybe separate files for each longitude bin.
+The weights are stored in separate files for each output latitude.
+The latitude index, ilat, goes from 20 (-85.0) to 700 (+85.0).

 I think maybe 5% of the possible locations are valid, so maybe 50,000 locations, with an average of 800 bytes.
 This is 40 MB, so not too big.